cooper/quiki/doc/models.md

 ## Creating models

-For safety, you cannot include any page file.
-Instead, models should be in a dedicated directory within your wiki root.
-This directory is determined by the `@dir.model` configuration value, which defaults to `models`.
+For safety, you cannot include any old page file into another.
+Instead, models are stored in a dedicated directory within your wiki root, configured by [`@dir.model`](configuration.md#dir), which defaults to `models`.

-Model source files can contain any wikifier code, but it is common to use them in conjunction with [`html{}`](blocks.md#html) or [`format{}`](blocks.md#format) to make HTML templates.
+Model source files can contain any quiki code, but it is common to use them in conjunction with [`html{}`](blocks.md#html) or [`format{}`](blocks.md#format) to make HTML templates.
 The result is that your actual page files are far less cluttered, with all the ugly HTML hidden behind a model.